restqa/documentation/docs/api/output-api.md

 * **Type** `boolean`
 * **Required** `yes`

-Define if the current output should be enabled
+Define if the current output should be enabled.

 ### config

 * **Type** `object`
 * **Required** `condition`

-Specific configuration for an output (ex: the slack url, etc...)
+Specific configuration for an output (ex: the Slack url, etc...)